Overview

 | If owner is missing | If the owner value is missing in your CSV, select a user that should own the imported contacts in Apollo. |

 | If existing contacts already have an owner | Select what happens if contacts in your CSV already have an owner in Apollo.
-If you select Update Ownership, Apollo will assign the user that you selected in If owner is missing. |
+If you select Update Ownership, Apollo assigns the user that you selected in If owner is missing. |

 | Add to a list | Enter the name of a new list, or select an existing list. |

 - Enriching contacts in Apollo costs credits.
 Apollo provides a credit estimate based on the number of records you're importing and the enrichment settings you've selected.
-When you're ready, click Import to begin importing.

-You've now imported contacts from a CSV.
+You have now imported contacts from a CSV.

 To check the status of your import, go to Settings > Imports and exports > Contact Import.
+Most imports finish in a few minutes, but large CSVs can take a few hours.

+Once your import is done, you can quickly filter for companies associated with your contacts.
 You can also add your contacts to a list, to a sequence, or narrow your search for people on the CSV with the contact CSV import filter.

 Find Companies from Imported Contacts

 Once you upload a file of contacts, use Apollo to find companies where the prospects work.
+To find companies from imported contacts:

 - Launch Apollo and click People.